Recently, I read a quote which made so much sense to me:

 The Jura mountains are home to the comté cheese, which is the most consumed AOP cheese in France.
 1.7 million cheese wheels are produced each year in small dairies in the designated area.
 The dairies (small and larger) send their cheeses to an affineur, who refines the products to perfection.

 We visited both a dairy and an affineur who matured comté wheels in the cellar of an old military fort.
-It was such a special experience that it deserves its own blog post – coming soon.
+It was such a special experience which you can read about in details right here.

 Top 2: Beaufort – at the top of the world